Tanzeebul-Tamim/Tanzeebul-Tamim/README.md

 ### <div align="right">🧩🧊 I'm a <em>Speed Cuber</em></div>

 <p align="right">
   I'm also into speed cubing.
-I can solve the regular 3x3 cube in under 15 seconds, and enjoy tackling a variety of other cubes, including all sizes from 2x2 up to 8x8.
+I can solve the regular 3x3 cube in under 15 seconds and enjoy tackling a variety of other cubes, including all sizes from 2x2 up to 8x8.
 </p>

 <div align="right">